Kristians Tonny: Life and career until 1939

 In 1925 he participated in the first major Surrealist exhibition, the Exposition Surréaliste at Galerie Pierre in Paris.
 Soon after he was regarded as an established artist, favored by the critics of the time and his work being bought by serious collectors.

 He had befriended Gertrude Stein, the American poet, writer and collector of modern art, whose portrait he painted in 1930, being the second artist after Pablo Picasso to do so.
 Stein encouraged him to lease a studio on a long-term contract.
 A private quarrel lead to a major split between them and he decided to leave for Tangier, Morocco.
 Part of the reason for Tonny's disagreement with Stein and his departure for Tangier was Stein's disapproval of his relationship with his lover Anita Thompson.
 Stein tried separating them by arranging for Thompson to lose a job in France and be offered another in Tangier; instead Tonny followed Thompson.
 After about one year he returned to Europe, staying in France and in the Netherlands before definitively returning to Paris.

 In the beginning of 1937 he departed, together with his first wife Marie Claire Ivanoff, to whom he was newly married, along with Paul Bowles and his future wife, the writer Jane Auer, and embarked on a journey that took them to the United States first, and from there to Mexico and Guatemala.
 In the United States his work was shown in various expositions.
 He sold work to collectors and museums and was assigned to paint a series of murals in a theater in Hartford, Connecticut.

 The journey to Mexico meant the fulfillment of a long-held wish for him and from this time forward the Mexican landscape was never to disappear from his work.
 It was a turning point in his artistic development.

 During the late 1930s Surrealist exhibitions were held in a number of major European cities and together with Georges Hugnet, Kristians Tonny was involved in organizing the first international Surrealist exhibition in the Netherlands, held in the art gallery owned by his parents, Galerie Robert in Amsterdam.
 Although a major event, the exhibition was not a complete success.
 The reason for this was that, with the exception of Kristians Tonny, no Dutch Surrealists (such as J.H.
 Moesman, Willem Wagenaar and Emile van Moerkerken) were invited.
 The reason for this being that Georges Hugnet didn't believe that, with the exception of Kristians Tonny, there were any Dutch Surrealists.
-Among those that did participate were André Breton, Max Ernst, Paul Eluard, E.L.T.
-Mésens and others.
+Among those who did participate were André Breton, Max Ernst, Paul Eluard, E.L.T.
+Mesens and others.
 As a consequence, in the Netherlands a major interest in Surrealism didn't happen until the 1960s, something that, after his return to the Netherlands in 1949, proved to be a major inconvenience to Kristians Tonny in finding an audience for his work.